influxdata/docs-v2/content/flux/v0.x/stdlib/experimental/influxdb/api.md

 API path and returns a record containing the HTTP status code, response headers, and response body as a byte array.

+`influxdb.api()` requests use the authorization of the `token` (if provided) or the invoking user.
+InfluxDB applies the same access permissions and limits as when directly accessing the API.

 ```js
 import "experimental/influxdb"